MartinYuanNJU/SEMScene/README.md

 # SEMScene
 PyTorch implementation for SEMScene.
-SEMScene is an image-text retrieval method, which is built on top of the [LGSGM](https://github.com/m2man/LGSGM).
+SEMScene is a scene-graph based image-text retrieval method.
 The paper of this reasearch is currently under the review of **ACM TOMM**.
 # Requirements
 For all used packages in the model, please refer to the ```requirements.txt```.
 The Python version is 3.11.4.
 # Data